rabahMoulai/Trimble-Bilberry-AI-Engineer-technical-exercise-Fields-vs-Roads/README.md

 ## Insights from Data

-the first thing we notice when exploring our dataset is that the dataset is unbalanced and image resolution is not stable. we notice that the road class is in majority.
+The first thing we notice when exploring our dataset is that the dataset is unbalanced and image resolution is not stable. we notice that the road class is in majority.
 To solve this problem, I chose to increase the data of the minority class. (over sampling)

 A small rotation is performed to equalize the number of examples in the majority class.